pgoelter/deep_learning/README.md

 # Deep Learning
-This repository holds everything related to the deep learning lecture of the HTW Saar (Sommersemester 2021 - Praktische Informatik (applied computer science)).
+This repository serves as a summary or a look up reference to the deep learning lecture of the HTW Saar (Sommersemester 2021 - Praktische Informatik (applied computer science)).

 ## Machine Learning Fundamentals
 ## Representational Learning